guruprasad-pv/sample-webcrawler/README.md

 GSON library is used for parsing JSON results from google search APIs.
 Junit for unit test cases

+## Executing the application
+com.gurupv.simple.command.CommandLineExecutor contains the main method to start the application.
+The entire project can be built, compiled and executed using Maven.
+Maven executor plugin is also added.
+If required, mvn exec:exec can be used to run the application using Maven.
+The entire code base can also be imported into eclipse as a maven project.

 ## Test cases
 Test cases are added to test each individual components